-The results of the BrdU proliferation analysis are summarized in Table 9.
-Shown are the cell proliferation results from subgroups of 3 rats from the air control and high dose treatment groups of the 92-day recovery time point.
+The results of the BrdU proliferation analysis are summarised in Table 9.
+Shown are the cell proliferation results from sub-groups of 3 rats from the air control and high dose treatment groups of the 92-day recovery time point.
 This analysis was performed to provide an indication of the trend between the control and high dose at 92 days after cessation of exposure.

-The cell proliferation analysis on rat lungs at the 92-day recovery time point indicates that there is no difference in cellular
+The cell proliferation analysis on rat lungs at the 92-Day recovery time point indicate that there is no difference in cellular proliferation between the high dose and control groups in the three pulmonary compartments examined; terminal bronchioles, parenchyma and pleura.